espresso-org/aragon-comments/README.md

 }
 ```

-4. Make sure to install the `Aragon Comments` app
+4. Make sure to install the `Aragon Comments` app to your DAO.

 ```bash
 aragon dao install <dao address> aragon-comments
 ```